 Varun received substantial support from Agriculture and Agri-food Canada as he worked to build up this new sector in West India.
 As the project intensified, Agriculture and Agri-food Canada made the decision to promote a trade commissioner, whose sole focus would be to build this new sector.
 Their choice for the job was obvious.
 Varun was selected from a multitude of candidates, due to his innate knowledge of the Indian market and his proven track record with Agriculture and Agri-food Canada.

-Since his promotion in 2012, Varun has led industry delegations from India to Canada, exploring new opportunities across the agriculture and agri-food sector to establish trade.
-Varun works with multiple clients across Canada to help them thrive in the Indian market.
+After his promotion in 2012, Varun led industry delegations from India to Canada, exploring new opportunities across the agriculture and agri-food sector to establish trade.
+Varun worked with multiple clients across Canada to help them thrive in the Indian market.
 Varun expertly helps his clients enter the Indian market by offering his fundamental piece of advice.

 Canadian clients, who are brand new to the Indian market, come to India and are thrust into the complex regulatory framework.
 They go through what I would call an ‘international trade culture shock.’

 “But it’s my job as trade commissioner to administer a ‘dose of patience’ to my client when he/she looks at the Indian market.
 The ‘dose of patience’ is what helps any client, be it Canadian or an international exporter and manufacturer, to successfully enter potential-filled, but yet regulatory complex, markets like India.”

 Varun is now working as an Agricultural Specialist for the U.S. Department of Agriculture, based at the U.S. Consulate General in Mumbai.

 In his present role, Varun takes the lead on the marketing file for USDA’s presence in India.
 He works with American companies, exporters and manufacturers in the agriculture sector to identify opportunities in the Indian market and guides them to enter this key market.

 Called on to assist in a frightening international situation